tjhiaj/SignLangDetect/README.md

 > EMA is a moving average that places greater weight on more recent data points than older ones.

 Bias correction is needed because the moment estimates are initialized to 0 and so are biased towards 0.
 Finally, the parameters are updated based on the final moment estimates.

+A loss function tells me how well my algorithm models my dataset.
+It will output a high number if my predictions aren't accurate, and a low one if they are. categorical_crossentropy is the loss function used in multi-class classification models where there are many categories and the model must decide which one the input belongs to.
+It allows the model to output the probabilities of each category, allowing me to evaluate its confidence if needed.

+Finally, the list of metrics to be evaluated by the model when training/testing.
+In my case, categorical_accuracy is the standard metric to assess the performance of a multi-class classification model on categorical label data.
+This calculation represents how often the prediction matches the actual "true" one-hot labels.
+It checks if the index of the max true value is equal to the index of the max predicted value.